Skip to main content

 /api/auth/ @your-org/security

-Coverage gaps often happen because reviews take too long, so authors merge without waiting.
-Setting and enforcing SLAs helps:
+Coverage gaps often form because reviews take too long, and authors merge without waiting.
+Setting explicit SLAs prevents this:

 • First review: Within 4 business hours of request